cpit405/react-slides/slides.md

     - React Developer Tools for [Chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) OR [Firefox](https://addons.mozilla.org/en-US/firefox/addon/react-devtools/)
   - An editor such as [Visual Studio Code](https://code.visualstudio.com/), which supports React.js out of the box.

-## Alternatively, use a cloud-based IDE
+## Alternatively, we can use a cloud-based IDE
 - [codesandbox.io](https://codesandbox.io/)
 - [replit.com](https://replit.com/)